Andrispowq/OpenGL-3D-Game/README.md

   * Android, and iOS
   * and probably Xbox and PlayStation

 Currently, the engine only supports Windows.
-If you wish to use this engine, download the whole repositary, and open the OpenGL 3D Game.sln file using Visual Studio 2019.
+If you wish to use this engine, download the whole repository, and open the OpenGL 3D Game.sln file using Visual Studio 2019.